-According to Opendorse, a marketing company that assists athletes in maximizing endorsement values, SWAC athletes have raked in the 11th-most NIL revenue in Division I, the Clarion-Ledger reported.
+According to Opendorse, a marketing company that assists athletes in maximizing endorsement values, SWAC athletes have raked in the 11th-most NIL revenue in Division I,

 The Big Ten ranks first, the SEC third and Conference USA ranks one spot ahead of the SWAC, at No. 10.

 Also read: Former HBCU athletes say new NIL policy will put money in pockets, encourage graduation